PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 Load the assets from the pack file
 ----------------------------------

-In Phaser the asstes are loaded in the preload method of the game state.
+In Phaser the assets are loaded in the preload method of the game state.
 The code to load them looks like this:

 .. code-block:: javascript